afiella/whos-up-app/README.md

- Rotation Queue App 🎮
+Sales Rotation Queue App

-A responsive and animated web application for managing “who’s up next” in any rotation-based group. whether it’s for sales reps, game players, or collaborative tasks.
+A responsive and animated web application for managing “who’s up next”.
 This project was inspired by a real workflow challenge I encountered while working in sales and tech support.

  ✨ Features

-- Smooth queue animations (fade and slide-up)
+- Smooth queue animations
-- Add or remove players dynamically
+- Add or remove players through admin controls
-- “Out of Rotation” section for inactive participants
+- “Out of Rotation” section for inactive players
-- Click players to toggle their status
-- Queue persists using localStorage
+- Queue persists using Firebase
 - Built with HTML, JavaScript, and Tailwind CSS

  📦 Tech Stack